 Both trailheads have porta-potties.
 For this hike, I started at the East Trailhead for easy parking and a flat approach to the tunnel.
 More on this later in the post.

 From the Blue Ridge Tunnel Trail parking area in Afton, stop at the large kiosk on the left marked “East Trailhead” for the history of the Blue Ridge Tunnel.

-Before I go on, it’s worth noting that this tunnel is also referenced as the Crozet Tunnel Greenway and the Claudius Crozet Tunnel.
+It’s worth noting that this engineering marvel is also referenced as the Crozet Tunnel Greenway and the Claudius Crozet Tunnel.
 These are all the same tunnel.

 Continue on and you will see three blue porta-potties on the left-hand side of the trail.
 Another educational placard turns up on the right side of the tunnel trail.

 On this hike, you will pass eight to ten placards on the history of the tunnel, including how it was built and what to know about chief engineer, Claudius Crozet.